Cerchie/alpaca-kafka-flink-streamlit/README.md

     WITH ('value.format' = 'json-registry');
 ```
 - Click 'Run'.

+The above statement creates a Flink table with fields indicating the end and start of a window, and a price for each end and start.

 You'll need to run this statement as well.
 Click the '+' symbol to add a statement in the workspace.